IBM/storage-fusion/AI/fusion-openshift-ai/README.md

   - Red Hat OpenShift GitOps Operator (Argo CD) - for GitOps-driven deployment and continuous sync
   - Node Feature Discovery (NFD) - to detect node hardware capabilities (such as GPUs)
   - NVIDIA GPU Operator (required only if GPU-based workloads are planned) - to enable GPU acceleration for training and serving
-  - Red Hat OpenShift Service Mesh 3 Operator - required for model serving components (KServe) and internal traffic management.
+  - Red Hat OpenShift Service Mesh 3 Operator (optional) – required if using KServe with service mesh–based traffic management.

 #### Access and Permissions